 Staff should not pass on confidential and nonpublic information outside of their institution.
 Such information includes discussions with unrelated parties concerning their trades, their trading positions, or the firm's position.
+It is also inappropriate to disclose, or to request others to disclose, information relating to a counterparty's involvement in a transaction except to the extent required by law.
 Institutions should develop policies and procedures governing the internal distribution of confidential information.

-2 The Committee targeted dealer and broker wholesale activity in its 1995 report, Principles and Practices for Wholesale Market Transactions.
+&lt;sup>2 The Committee targeted dealer and broker wholesale activity in its 1995 report, Principles and Practices for Wholesale Market Transactions.
 Because of recent market changes, portions of this report may appear dated.
 However, other sections, including those treating reliance on advice, confidentiality, and valuation, are still pertinent.